 Some of us are fortunate enough to discover our passions early in life.
-This is a younger version of myself, already in love with learning, tutoring my younger brother.
+The picture on the left shows a younger version of myself, already in love with learning, and tutoring my younger brother.

 Teaching stood me in good stead when I was an Account Executive in the advertising world.
 I felt completely at ease brainstorming on the spot, making presentations, and marketing new ideas.
 But I missed the intellectual environment, and so I crossed the ocean to pursue a PhD in Communication at the Annenberg School for Communication and Journalism at the University of Southern California in Los Angeles.

 1992 and I found myself in a smoldering Los Angeles that was still recovering from the race riots of that summer.
 I had a first-hand education of race-relations in the U.S. during my first year, since the affluent and predominantly white university bordered a historic black neighborhood that had been deeply impacted by the riots.
 My students described being herded onto campus and protected by the National Guard that had surrounded USC, while neighborhood homes and stores burned.
 Students sat in the 1984 Olympic Pool that is on the college grounds and watched films being screened, while flames licked the sky in the background.
 "I felt like Nero fiddling while Rome burned," a student disclosed that first semester.
 It was a difficult time to discuss race and yet essential to do so.
 I hit the ground running, learning the history of race-relations in the U.S. alongside my students, as well as from their candid questions and reflections.
 My instructors outside of graduate school extended to my working class neighbors who were mostly black and Hispanic and who generously shared their stories and experiences with me.